Sagnac/Zernike.jl/README.md

 * `n`: radial degree;
 * `j`: ANSI Z80.28-2004 / ISO 24157:2008 / Optica (OSA) standard single-mode ordering index.

-Returns three values contained within a Zernike.Output type, with fields:
+Returns five values contained within a Zernike.Output type, with fields:

 1. `fig`: the Makie figure;
+2. `axis`: the plot axis;
+3. `plot`: the surface plot object;
-2. `coeffs`: vector of radial polynomial coefficients;
+4. `coeffs`: vector of radial polynomial coefficients;
-3. `latex`: LaTeX string of the Zernike polynomial.
+5. `latex`: LaTeX string of the Zernike polynomial.

 The coefficients belong to terms with exponent `n − 2(i − 1)` where `i` is the vector's index.